positions-finance/poc-producers/README.md

 - **Horizontal Scaling**: Each chain can be run as a separate instance
 - **Parallel Processing**: Blocks are processed in batches with configurable concurrency
 - **Kafka Backend**: Enables downstream scaling through consumer groups
+- **Database Indexing**: Efficient block tracking and reorg detection

 ### Reliability

 - **No Single Point of Failure**: Each chain operates independently
 - **Self-Healing**: Health checks detect and recover from failures
-- **Exactly-Once Processing**: Careful block tracking ensures no duplicates or missed blocks
+- **Exactly-Once Processing**: Database-backed block tracking ensures no duplicates
+- **Reorg Protection**: Block hash tracking detects and handles chain reorganizations

 ### Modularity